2k+Uploads

 -Retrieving information;

-The sessions include a range of retrieval, inference, explanation and deeper thinking activities.
-A clear, colourful and comprehensive PowerPoint presentation guides students through the learning.
+The sessions include a range of retrieval, vocabulary, inference, explanation and deeper thinking activities, guiding children towards fully comprehending the characters and events of the text.
+A clear, colourful and comprehensive PowerPoint presentation guides students through the learning, and provides the perfect accompaniment to the reading of the story.